 I have traveled twice to the region.
 Most recently in November of 2015 I traveled to South Sudan with representatives from the United Nations Foundation to learn more about the work of the United Nations Mission in South Sudan, and the role other humanitarian agencies are playing in the region.

-Sudan has been plagued with conflict throughout its history and a bloody civil war between its Northern and Southern regions ended in 2005 with the signing of the Comprehensive Peace Agreement (CPA).
+In 2005, the Comprehensive Peace Agreement (CPA) was signed, ending the long conflict between the government of Khartoum in the north and southern regions of Sudan.
 The CPA mandated that South Sudan should have the opportunity to vote for either unity with all of Sudan or secession in a referendum on January 9, 2011.
 In the lead up to the vote in the fall of 2010, I sponsored a resolution that successfully passed the House calling attention to the need for dedicated resources to avoid a return to civil war.
 The people of South Sudan voted overwhelmingly for secession, and South Sudan became the world’s newest country on July 9, 2011.

 Separation of the two countries has been far from easy.
 As we know too well, independence does not insure either peace or democracy.
 In late 2013 violence again broke out in South Sudan; political and tribal rivalries threatened the newly formed government.
 Loss of life and displacement continues.
-The United States must continue to be a key partner moving forward.
+The United States must continue to be a key partner moving urging all local factions to seek peace responsibly.
 I am committed to our country’s role in helping to stem violence and bring stability to the region.